AliRezghi90/AliRezghi90/README.md

 - 👋 Hi, I am Ali Rezghi.
-I have a M.Sc. in Engineering Science.
+I’m passionate about Data Science and also Deep learning systems.
-- 👀 I’m passionate about Data Science and also Deep learning systems.
+- 👀 I have a M.Sc. in Engineering Science (Mechanical Engineering).
 - I’m currently learning Udacity Data Scientist Course (with certificate) and receivd IBM Data Science Professional Course (with certificate).
 - 💞️ I’m looking to collaborate on projects related to application of Data Science/Machine Learning in recommendation systems and also healthcare sector.
 - 📫 You can reach me at my email: a.rezghi90@gmail.com